Wage rate requirements for visas

 Fishing crew employment conditions

-Table 7: Seafood (sea-based) sector agreement wage rates
+Table 7: Seafood (sea-based) sector agreement wage rate from 31 October 2024

 Essential Skills Work Visa